When did you become involved in Linguaskill?

 That ease of use is key.
 Many of the features within it, such as computer assisted testing, automated writing and automated speaking testing are not necessarily new to us at Cambridge English, but we’ve learned how to deploy them in ways that are simple to administer, and can scale to hundreds of thousands of people, reliably and seamlessly.

 How do you see Linguaskill developing over the next 2–3 years?

-How do you see computer-based testing changing in the future, with the increasing use of AI?
+How do you see computer-based testing changing in the future, particularly with the use of artificial intelligence (AI)?

 Are there other key trends that you see impacting language learning and testing over the next five years?